Zren/zren.github.io/kde_docs/widget-Setup.md

 `X-KDE-PluginInfo-Name` needs to be a unique name, since it's used for the folder name it's installed into.
 You could use `com.github.zren.helloworld` if you're on github, or use `org.kde.plasma.helloworld` if you're planning on contributing the widget to KDE.

-Widget's installed by the user (without root) like when you "Install New Widgets" will be installed to `~/.local/share/plasma/plasmoids/` (which may not yet exist).
+Widgets installed by the user (without root) like when you "Install New Widgets" will be installed to `~/.local/share/plasma/plasmoids/` (which may not yet exist).
 The default widgets shipped with KDE are installed to `/usr/share/plasma/plasmoids/`.

 `X-KDE-PluginInfo-Category` is the category the widget can be filtered with in the widget list.
 A list of category names can be found [here](https://techbase.kde.org/Projects/Plasma/PIG).